AntonioCarlini/docs-to-yaml/README.md

 ### manx-to-yaml

 This program takes a cut-down portion of the SQL dump of the manx (a catalogue of computer manuals) database from 2010 and turns it into a YAML file describing the relevant parts of each entry.
+Since I managed to obtain a more up to date source of bitsavers MD5 checksums, this programme is less likely to be useful.
+It will still produce a set of older MD5 checksums which might be useful in verifying that some of the files I have match older versions that were available on bitsavers in the past.